 # 7 Have Your Own CO-OP for Your Own Team – If your sponsor isn’t offering any type of CO-OP then you should consider creating your own.
 Even if you just have a small team, and can only find two or three people to participate, you should try it.

 # 8 Have Realistic Expectations – Whatever you do, don’t think that by spending $100 to $200 on a CO-OP, you will have a bunch of people join your team.
 In most cases, you will lose money.
 Hope for the best, but be realistic.
 Most CO-OPs only give you leads.
 It’s still your job to have good phone skills and presentation skills so you can close these leads.
 If you are lacking in these areas you are really wasting your time and money in the first place.

-# 9 The Follow Up – The follow up is very important.
+# 9 The Follow Up – The follow-up is very important.
+In fact, the fortune is in the follow-up.
 Don’t expect to just call your new leads one time and then have them join your team.
 Most people need seven to twenty follow ups before they make the decision to buy or join.
 Build a list with your new leads.
 Send them information by email, mail and phone.
-Don’t pressure or bug them, but have a good follow up system in place that stays in touch with each lead at least once or twice a month for at least one year.
+Don’t pressure or bug them, but have a good follow-up system in place that stays in touch with each lead at least once or twice a month for at least one year.

 The bottom line is that CO-OP Ads can be a great way to advertise a network marketing business, especially for new distributors with no marketing or sales experience.
 If you have a team, it would be in your best interest to contact everyone and schedule your own CO-OP Ads.
 If you don’t feel comfortable doing this yourself, contact someone in your upline and see if they will help you get started.

 In addition, make sure you take the time to train your team members on proper phone skills and scripts.
 Each team member needs to know what to say to their leads, to be able to answer questions and overcome objections.
 This part is normally the missing ingredient.